ehthiede/PyEDGAR/README.rst

 .. end-badges

 Package for performing dynamical Galerkin expansion on trajectory data.
-Currently in pre-alpha, all very much in development.
+Currently in pre-alpha.

 * Free software: MIT license

 Installation
 ============

+To install the code, download the directory from github, navigate into the folder, and run

 ::

-    pip install pyedgar
+    pip install -e .

-At least, this would work if the package was on pip.
-Again, everything is in pre-alpha.
+We are currently working on getting the package onto pip.

 Documentation
 =============